 For more than 20 years Eco-Schools has been empowering children to drive change and improve their environmental awareness through the same simple seven-step process that has been used successfully across the world.

 Eco-Schools improves pupils’ skills, raises environmental awareness, improves the school environment and also creates financial savings for schools as well as a whole host of other benefits.
 This year we are aiming to achieve the Eco Schools Bronze Award.

 St. John’s gained Healthy Schools status in 2009.
 Although the Healthy Schools Award is no longer available the government still supports the programme and provides schools with the Healthy Schools Toolkit In order for schools to maintain and develop the essence of being a healthy school.
 There are a number of different areas that St. John’s had to improve on and continues to develop in order to maintain being a Healthy School.
 These include; healthy eating, keeping healthy through exercise, personal and social well-being, citizenship, looking after and improving our environment.

 Healthy Schools London – Gained Bronze Award

-St John’s gained the BRONZE award in June 2016.
+St John’s gained the BRONZE award in June 2016, the SILVER award in June 2017 and GOLD award in September 2018.
 Healthy Schools London is a programme launched at the GLA (City Hall) on Thursday 25 April 2013 that helps schools in supporting the health and wellbeing of their pupils.
 The award scheme sponsored by the Mayor of London, recognises and celebrates schools that are making a difference for their pupils to be healthy, happy and achieve.
 St. John’s aim to have achieved at least the SILVER award by the end of the year 2016-2017.